 Contact the hotel at 888-427-1906 (Hilton), 888-427-1097 (Homewood) or make a reservation online.
 Download the Baldrige Examiner Training Logistics Book (PDF) for more information.

 You can not make your hotel reservations until after receiving an email message from the Baldrige office confirming your training week.

 Will transportation be provided from the airport to the hotel?

 No. Examiners are expected to make arrangements and pay for their own transportation to the hotels.
-Additional information on traveling from the airports to the Hilton Garden Inn and Homewood Suites can be found in the Baldrige Examiner Training Logistics Book.
+Additional information on traveling from the airports to the Hilton Garden Inn and Homewood Suites can be found in the Baldrige Examiner Training Logistics Book PDF.

-Will transportation be provided to the airport on Friday?
+Will transportation be provided to the airport after the training?

 Can I receive reimbursement for expenses incurred while attending the training?

-No. The Baldrige Program provides the training course, course materials, transportation between the hotel and the training site, lunches during the training course, and one evening reception free of charge.
+No. The Baldrige Program provides the training course, course materials, transportation between the hotel and the training site, and one evening reception free of charge.
 In addition, the Baldrige Program covers all travel and lodging costs for examiners who participate in a site visit.
 Examiners or their employers need to cover other transportation, lodging, and other costs related to attending training in Gaithersburg, Maryland.
-Fortunately the Baldrige Program has secured a discounted rate at the Hilton Garden Inn and Homewood Suites for training participants.
+Fortunately, the Baldrige Program has secured a discounted rate at the Hilton Garden Inn and Homewood Suites for training participants.

-Additional Examiner Training Logistics Information can be located at https://www.nist.gov/baldrige/examiner-training-logistics
+Additional Examiner Training Logistics Information can be located in the Baldrige Examiner Training Logistics Book PDF.

 Examiner Help Center